Jimexist/Jimexist.github.io/_posts/2017-03-19-how-i-discovered-the-cause-of-slowness-in-my-express-app.markdown

 ![iter-1000](/assets/2017/03/iter-1000.png)

 and finally it is much acceptable in terms of latency and security, for a test application after all!
+N.B.
+I did this change for my testing app, it does not mean your production app should decrease the iterations.
+Also, setting it too high will also render the app vulnerable to DoS attack.

 ## Final thoughts